 Cover the dish with foil and place in the oven at 180°C for 30 minutes.
-Remove the foil and bake the tortilla for another approx. 20 minutes, or until golden on top we move we focus we share we care
+Remove the foil and bake the tortilla for another approx. 20 minutes, or until golden on top.

 If you like, sprinkle with fresh herbs before serving (for example, mint, basil or thyme).